jonchuaenzhe/dialog-gen-from-summary/README.md

 This project is a Summer Undergrad Research Project under NUS HLT Lab with guidance from Dr Wang Bin.

 Data for dialogue summarization is very limited as summaries have to be hand-annotated.
 A proposed solution is to use a generation model to produce more dialogue examples from the same summary label to increase the dataset.
-This project attempts to do so, with ultimately disappointing results as the augmented data does little to improve accuracy of dialogue summarization models.
+This project attempts to evaluate the proposed solution.

 With a small training set of 1000 dialogue-summary pairs, a BART model achieved the following on a test-set:
 ```